IATI/partner-publishing-guidelines/docs/project_funding.rst

 1) Project funding
 ********************

-Project funding is provided to an organisation to carry out a specific activity, resulting in direct expenditure by the organisation.
+An organisation receives project funding to carry out a specific activity.
+It can either do the work itself (resulting in direct expenditure) or pass funding to other implementing partners.

-Example 1 - Simple project funding
+Scenario 1 - Simple project funding
 ----------------------------------
 - Organisation 1 funds Organisation 2 to carry out Activity B.